fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Fredrik, does a computer science degree count as a engineering degree that you refer to?

 > @Fredrik Christenson maybe you could walk us through your carrier and some stories on those jobs.
 Maybe your current goals and previous failures...

 ### Misc